Think Family - Whole Family: Parental Mental Illness

 All participants that complete the full Think Family - Whole Family Programme will be eligible to receive the Healthy Schools Plus Award for their school.

 This award showcases the schools achievements and commitment in supporting all pupils that may be affected by their parents or carers mental wellbeing status.
 On achievement of this award, the school will receive:

-- a HS+ Certificate in PMI Awareness (Think Family - Whole Family)
+- a digital and paper-based HS+ Certificate in PMI Awareness (Think Family - Whole Family)

 Please see the Think Family Process Guide below for full details.